claremontcoders/claremontcoders.github.io/_projects/01-turtle-time.md

 1. Misspell the command to go forward `turtle.foward(20);`.
 2. Congratulate yourself on creating your first bug.

-    The JavaScript interpreter will with an error message.
+    The JavaScript interpreter will respond with an error message.
 Error messages try to point out where a problem is, but they don't tell you how to fix it.
 ```
 Uncaught TypeError: turtle.foward is not a function
     <anonymous> debugger eval code:1